The Shakuntala Initiative

 Shakuntala Grants mark the first programme under the Shakuntala Initiative.

-Together, these efforts aim to build stronger networks, elevate new voices, and widen participation across the STEM ecosystem.
+Together, these efforts aim to build stronger networks, elevate new voices, and open up a level-playing field for more people to lead us to a better future.

 Satellite 1